pascalbartschi/DataScience-Portfolio/README.md

 ## Description
-I collected scripts containing concepts and approaches to analysise data in diverse ways and developed them to be better documented and more presentable.
-The idea is to one day narrow this code further down to have put together a portfolio.
+This is a collection of code containing concepts and approaches to analysise data in diverse ways.
+The goal is to represent my expertise in data sience and support my CV with showcasing the experience I list.
+I hope you enjoy to skim through section that catch the glimpse of your eye!

 ## About